WilliamHuey/dirgen/README.md

 'Require' Usage:

-The following is an equivalent to the above but is 'require' as a module in a JavaScript file
+The following is an equivalent to the above but is required as a module in a JavaScript file

 ``` js
 import dirgen from 'dirgen';